python/cpython/Doc/library/decimal.rst

 Q. Is the CPython implementation fast for large numbers?

 A. Yes.
-In the CPython and PyPy3 implementations, the C version of the decimal module integrates the high speed `libmpdec
+In the CPython and PyPy3 implementations, the C/CFFI versions of the decimal module integrate the high speed `libmpdec
 <https://www.bytereef.org/mpdecimal/doc/libmpdec/index.html>`_ library for
 arbitrary precision correctly-rounded decimal floating point arithmetic.
 ``libmpdec`` uses `Karatsuba multiplication